wellcometrust/nutrition-labels/docs/Tech_Grants_2021.md

 The `configs/predict/2021.04.03.ini` config file contains the path to all the grant data from fortytwo, as downloaded on 20th April 2021, this contains 126,341 grants.
 The model predicted that 12% (15199) of these are tech grants - these tagged grants are stored in `data/processed/predictions/210403/all_grants_fortytwo_info_210420_tagged.csv`.
 This took about 12 hours to predict on my machine.

+16,853 grants were in both the 360Giving and 42 datasets - the predictions for these were the same 94% of the time.

 #### Fairness

 The predictions on the test data set were the same for both the 360 and the 42 datasets, so the fairness results will be the same for both.